 Options trading involves the buying and selling of options on the market.
 These financial contracts give investors the right to trade an underlying asset at a predetermined price, but only if the asset's value exceeds that price within a specified period.

 The price you pay to purchase the option is called the 'premium'.

 3. What Can You Trade With Options?

 4. Why Is Option Trading Popular Among Investors?

 Trading options are promising, especially when the market is flat and bearish.
 With it, you can limit your risk exposure and protect the value of your existing share portfolio in the falling market.

-Although many consider it risky and more complex than standard stock trading, it can protect your stock investment value against losses and augment profits.
+Although many consider it risky and more complex than standard stock trading, it can protect your stock investment value against losses and increase profits.
 The trader's potential loss from an Options trading strategy is limited to the premium paid.

 5. How Does Options Trading Work?

 Investors can trade options in the following ways: